M3ZBAHV2/dashboard_frontend/replit.md

-# replit.md
+# Project Documentation

 ## Overview

 This is a full-stack web application built with React, Express, and TypeScript.
-The application appears to be a dealership management system called "True BDC" that handles dealers, employees, departments, scenarios, lead sources, and SMS communications.
+The application is a dealership management system called "True BDC" that handles dealers, employees, departments, scenarios, lead sources, and SMS communications.
 It features a modern UI built with shadcn/ui components and uses Drizzle ORM for database operations.

 ## System Architecture